Thomas, Angie: *1988

 • Facts

-• Much of the book deals with the death of one of Starr's (the protagonist) friends who is murdered by a police officer after the two of them get pulled over after a high school party.
+• Much of the book deals with the death of one of Starr's (the protagonist's) friends who is murdered by a police officer after the two of them get pulled over after a high school party.

 The title is written with an intentional "U" so the first letters of each work spell "thug" - a violent, aggressive person, especially one who is a criminal.
 For more information see Title.

-It was banned and challenged in the USA for profanity, violence, and because it was thought to promote an anti-police message and indoctrination of a social agenda.
+The novel was banned and challenged in the USA for profanity, violence, and because it was thought to promote an anti-police message and indoctrination of a social agenda.

 • Characters at a glance